 Writer, Editor, Founder of Screenwriting Goldmine

-He’s probably best known for his broadcast credits on Trial & Retribution for Lynda la Plante, and two episodes of the new Doctor Who spin-off show The Sarah Jane Adventures, plus many episodes of The Bill.
-Since 2007 he has been working more and more on building Screenwriting Goldmine, which now gets over 220,000 unique visitors a year from all over the world, and is a truly international community.
-His most recent play Mad Girl (2012) was nominated for a national journalists’ award.
+Other broadcast credits include writing episodes of Trial & Retribution for Lynda la Plante, and two episodes of the new Doctor Who spin-off show The Sarah Jane Adventures, plus many episodes of The Bill.
+Since 2007 he has been working more and more on building Screenwriting Goldmine, which now gets over 150,000 unique visitors a year from all over the world, and is a truly international community.

 This year Philip will read and assess the first 500 entrants.
 If we have more than 500 entries then he will continue to be heavily involved, but we will also begin to bring in a selection of readers hired because of their strong industry experience in reading screenplays.
 As they are appointed we will add their details to this page.